POM: Prescription only medicine

 • Patient history of gastrointestinal disorders that predispose to bleeding disorders such as ulcerative colitis, Crohn's disease, gastrointestinal cancers or diverticulitis.

-• Concomitant use with other NSAIDs, including COX-2 selective NSAIDs and aspirin at analgesic doses.
+• Concomitant use with other NSAIDs, including COX-2 selective NSAIDs and acetylsalicylic acid at analgesic doses.

 • Concomitant use with anticoagulants.

-• Piroxicam should not therefore be administered to patients in whom aspirin and other NSAIDs induce the symptoms of angioneurotic oedema, asthma, rhinitis, nasal polyps or urticaria.
+• Patients in whom aspirin and other non-steroidal anti-inflammatory drugs induce the symptoms of asthma, nasal polyps, angioedema or urticaria.

 NSAID exposures of both short and long duration have an increased risk of serious GI event.
 Evidence from observational studies suggests that piroxicam may be associated with a high risk of serious gastrointestinal toxicity, relative to other NSAIDs.